christianalfoni/module-loader-tdd/README.md

 - Supports HTML templates

 ### Test additions
+- Close the module completely, no code execution beyond the tested module
 - A custom module context, giving access to setting private methods and deps that are only exposed during testing
 - A "modules.test()" method which exposes private functions and deps.
 The deps are stubbed causing the module to be completely unaffected by other parts of the project